Top 10 Hikes in Maui

 #2 Twin Falls, North Shore, 1/2-2 miles

-Twin Falls is located just a 20 minute drive East from the Historic Town of Paia on Maui’s North Shore.
+Twin Falls is located just a 20-minute drive East of the Historic Town of Paia on Maui’s North Shore.
 This site is found easily off Hana Highway, marked by a gravel parking lot, and an amazing Maui-style snack stand.
 It is possible to book a guided tour through Twin Falls, but it is easily navigated on your own.
-This hike is perfect for those traveling with children, with a capability to visit many different tropical waterfalls and fresh water swimming holes.
+This hike is perfect for those traveling with children, with a capability to visit many different tropical waterfalls and freshwater swimming holes.

 All pathways are just dirt and gravel, so it is highly suggested to bring good walking shoes.
 The main pathway splits into both a left and right fork, offering visitors options for which way to explore.
 Ho’olawa Li’iii’i (the left fork), is the footpath that leads to the most popular waterfall at Twin Falls.
 Via the left fork, you will come to an old rock masonry irrigation ditch.
 Just continue to walk over the cement blocks or through the stream, and you will finally come to the picturesque “Caveman Swimming Hole and Falls.”
 Ho’olawa Nui (the right fork), is also accessed off the main pathway, and leads hikers through 2 hand-dug irrigation ditches, and finally to another set of waterfalls great for swimming and photo ops.